stefanwille/sinatra-playground/live-reload/README.md

 6. Enable the LiveReload plugin in Chrome

-Then you can change app.rb and see live reloads in Chrome
+Then you can change your views and see live reloads in Chrome, without having to click 'Reload'.